TransitScreen/php-heroku-client/README.md

     $page2 = $heroku->get('apps', ['Range' => $nextRange]);
 }
 ```

+## Using other Request/Response features
+Underlying HTTP requests and responses are exposed via the `getLastHttpRequest()` and `getLastHttpResponse()` methods.
+These return instances of [Guzzle's implementations](http://docs.guzzlephp.org/en/latest/psr7.html) of the [PSR-7 Request and Response interfaces](http://www.php-fig.org/psr/psr-7/).
+Note that the Response body is a stream, so it has [special handling considerations](http://docs.guzzlephp.org/en/latest/psr7.html#streams).
+Response bodies are rewound by this client so that you can access them again immediately with a call to `getBody()->getContents()` on the Response.
+The properties exposed via the `getLast...()` methods are nulled initially and whenever you call one of the entry point methods (`get`/`delete`/`head`/`patch`/`post`), then set again as soon as their corresponding objects are generated.
+So for certain failures (such as a hard network error in the HTTP client) `getLastHttpRequest()` would return the attempted Request object while `getLastHttpResponse()` would return `null`.

 ## Reacting to problems
 You may wish to recognize and react to specific error conditions.
 In this example we use the API's [data integrity mechanism](https://devcenter.heroku.com/articles/platform-api-reference#data-integrity) to require that the requested data hasn't changed since an earlier call.
 If it has, we will receive a `412 Precondition Failed` response.
 We handle that case specially, then catch more general situations: